5/7/2025

 President and Chief Executive Officer

-Dan, I think it doesn't.
-The tariffs have not changed our position there.
+Dan, I think it doesn't, the tariffs have not changed our position there.
 We always had a mindset of China for China.
-And, yeah, actually, last year we talked about Biotech.
-We haven't opened a new facility in the Shanghai area to serve the Chinese market.
-And we're actually quite glad that we have this footprint because it might actually be a very, very, will come in handy in the coming quarters as well, if necessary.
-But we are really happy with the layout as we have it because the local manufacturing in the different regions and there with minimizing cross-border tariffs is definitely a tailwind
+And yeah, actually, last year, we talked about biotechnology having opened a new facility in the Shanghai area to serve the Chinese market.
+And we're actually quite glad that we have this footprint. because it might actually be a very – will come in handy in the coming quarters as well if necessary, right?
+But we are really happy with the layout as we have it because the local manufacturing in the different regions and therewith minimizing cross-border tariffs is definitely a tailwind right now.

 speaker

-right now.
 Thank you.
 Our next question comes from Matt Leroux with William Blair.
-Please go ahead.
-I think I'll just circle

 speaker